ToCraft/Remorphed/PERMISSION_IMPLEMENTATION_SUMMARY.md

 - ✅ Manual registration command works reliably
 - ✅ Debug tools provide clear troubleshooting information

+## Key Features

+### Synchronized Unlock/Morph Control
+- **Entity Type Permissions**: `remorphed.type.<entity_id>` controls both unlocking and morphing
+- **Kill Prevention**: Players cannot gain kill progress for entities they lack permission for
+- **Unlock Prevention**: Players cannot unlock entities through any method without permission
+- **Menu Sync**: Client menus only show entities the player can both unlock and morph into

+### Player Skin Control
+- **Skin Permissions**: Player skin unlocking requires skin-related command permissions
+- **Integrated with SkinShifter**: Only tracks player kills when SkinShifter is installed and player has permissions

 ## Conclusion
 The permission system provides comprehensive control over all ReMorphed features while maintaining clean, efficient code.
+The synchronized unlock/morph system ensures players can only work with entities they have permission for, creating a cohesive permission experience.
 The manual registration approach for Fabric ensures reliability, while NeoForge works automatically.
 Server administrators can fine-tune the mod experience using their preferred permission management plugin.